mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // +optional
   Attributes map[QualifiedName]DeviceAttribute

-  // Capacity defines the set of capacities for this mixin.
+  // Capacity defines the set of capacities for this device.
   // The name of each capacity must be unique in that set.
   //
   // To ensure this uniqueness, capacities defined by the vendor